 One Shallow Dive Can Wreck a Neck.

-"Each summer, orthopaedic surgeons see emergency room patients who dive head first into shallow water, break their necks, and are paralyzed," said orthopaedic surgeon Richard S. Siegel MD (A Nation in Motion Orthopinion: Think Twice Before You Dive).
+"Each summer, orthopaedic surgeons see emergency room patients who dive head first into shallow water, break their necks, and are paralyzed," said orthopaedic surgeon Richard S. Siegel MD, author of an Ortho-pinion on diving safety for A Nation in Motion, the AAOS' award-winning public awareness campaign.

 Nearly 26,000 individuals are treated in emergency departments, doctors' offices and clinics for diving-related injuries in the U.S. each year, according to the U.S. Consumer Product Safety Commission (CPSC).
 Approximately 800 of those injuries—primarily teens and young adult males—are paralyzed due to diving in water that is too shallow.